 The couch tingled with a strong imprint.
 I touched it gingerly, finding a happy imprint from last Saturday.
 I let it play out.

 He was going to be all right!
 Yes, they’d told me it was only minor surgery, but I’d worried that his previous bouts of bleeding ulcers might cause complications.

 “Peter,” I told him, “this is proof that you’re still working too hard.”

 Excitement flooded me.
 “Really?
-What about the product launch?
+But what about the product launch?
 You still have two months left.”

 “Now that we’re in production, it’s all up to marketing and shipping, and I have good people over those.
 I can leave for two weeks.
 Then I’ll be back for the launch.”

-“Good,” I said, leaning forward to push myself to my feet and reaching toward him.
+“Good,” I said, leaning forward to push myself to my feet.
 “Until Venice, then.
 I’m holding you to it.”